Epein5/FlightBuddy_AgenticRAG/README.md

 - ChromaDB as the vector store
 - BGE embeddings for document encoding
 - Context compression for improved relevance
+- Routes to general query if context is not found

 ### 3. SQL Agent
 Handles flight booking queries with: